-I, Jared Matthew "Jay" Garmon, am a professional geek.
-Specifically, I am a writer, husband & father, technology advocate, science fiction nerd, self-professed trivia expert and general Internet addict.
+writer, husband & father, technologist, science fiction nerd, self-professed trivia expert and general Internet addict.
 Each of these aspects is entertained at different venues around the Web, as listed below.

-Science Fiction Nerd: I am the originator of and prime contributor to The Geekend, a (currently on hiatus) nerd culture blog at TechRepublic, a Web community for IT professionals run by CBS Interactive.
-Predating the Geekend is Geek Trivia, a weekly (ahem) geek trivia column that I wrote for most of the last decade.
+Many moons ago, I was the originator of and prime contributor to The Geekend, a nerd culture blog at TechRepublic, a Web community for IT professionals run by CBS Interactive (I think they call it the "After Hours" section, now).
+Predating the Geekend is Geek Trivia, a weekly (ahem) geek trivia column that I wrote for more than a decade.
 Both the Geekend and Geek Trivia have been cited by sources as diverse as author John Scalzi to the editors of Wikipedia.
-I am an also an extremely irregular contributor to the Hugo-nominated SF Signal blog -- usually their also Hugo-nominated podcasts -- where I perform a barely passable impression of an expert in sci-fi media and fandom.
-I also help run a local science fiction convention should you be overcome with an urge to annually accost me.

-General Internet Addict: Perhaps the most holistic view of my life as the Prince of Dorkness can be divined from my Twitter stream, which is riddled hourly with links that catch my interest.
+General Internet Addict: Perhaps the most holistic view of my life as the Prince of Dorkness can be divined from my Twitter stream, which is riddled with links that catch my interest, the best of which are reposted on this blog.
 (I sometimes post my own thoughts there, as well, but for the sake of decency I keep those to a minimum.)
-More succinctly, my Google Plus profile also conveniently links to all the same items found in the Cyberstalk Me section to the right, but Google's version is both prettier and more comprehensive.
 Finally, for you economic determinists who really want the inside scoop on my consumerist self -- or are looking for the perfect way to bribe me -- there's always my Amazon Wishlist.

 In the unlikely event you would like to retain my services as a consultant, writer, speaker, radio guest, conference/convention panelist, or one-shot dungeon master, you can reach me at jay [at] jaygarmon [dot] net.
 Depending on the job, I can be be had for very free or very not.
 Pitch me, and we'll talk.